KathMac58/VBA-challenge/1_README.md

 • Make sure to use conditional formatting that will highlight positive change in green and negative change in red.

+# Solution Review

+NOTE: Read attachments in the order they are numbered.

 Included in this repo you will find:

+• (1) README.md file

+• (2) The VBA code in Visual Basic to support the results screenshotted in the Word document

-• Screenshots of the solution(s) for this challenge
+• (3-10) Screenshots of the solution(s) for this challenge

 • A link to the full spreadsheet and solution on OneDrive:  https://drive.google.com/drive/u/2/folders/1uqxO3_KIqolR5ccQ01lZOLiC-Ci5Kc07

-• The VBA code in Visual Basic to support the results screenshotted in the Word document